 - Sore throat

-However, some people go on to develop severe breathing problems, heart rhythm problems, heart injury, and shock.
-The risk of dying from COVID-19 is higher for certain populations including adults aged 65 and older (risk increasing by age), people who have underlying chronic medical conditions (including heart disease, diabetes, lung disease), and people with weakened immune systems.
+However, some people may develop other more severe complications, such as pneumonia or respiratory failure.
+The risk of severe illness from COVID-19 is higher for certain populations including individuals who are not fully vaccinated, pregnant women, adults aged 60 and older (risk increasing by age), people who have underlying chronic medical conditions (including heart disease, diabetes, lung disease), people living with obesity with a BMI of 40 or higher, and people with weakened immune systems.

 Making the Diagnosis